 Payment in full (including tax) is required to hold and confirm your reservation.
 We can take a VISA, Mastercard, or Discover credit card over the phone or by mail.
 We need the name as it appears on the credit card, the number and the expiration date.
 Please include the cabin name and the dates reserved with your deposit.
 A confirmation will be mailed back to you upon receipt of your deposit.
 No reservations accepted without payment.

-Prior to Arrival - 60 days or more $25 Service Fee.
-59 to 6 days - 20% service fee on total amount canceled ($25 minimum).
-5 days or less - NO REFUNDS.
+Prior to Arrival: 60 or more days – $50.00 Service Fee; 59 to 6 days – 20% Service Fee (on Total Amount Canceled) $50.00 Minimum; 5 days or Less – NO REFUNDS.
 Cancellation policy may vary for wholesalers and large tour groups.
-We highly recommend visitors purchase Travel Insurance.
+We highly recommend visitors purchase Travel Insurance to cover unexpected medical, accidents, natural disasters and pandemic disruptions.

 RESERVATION OFFICE: 1-866-583-2696